saionaro/extract-package-version/README.md

         uses: Saionaro/extract-package-version@v1.0.6
         with:
           path: mysubdir
-      # From now you can access version
+      # From now you can access the version
       - name: Print version
         run: echo ${{ steps.extract_version.outputs.version }}
 ```